1. Purpose of policy

 - a member of Parliament who may refer it to a relevant public sector entity.

-If a supervisor or other University officer receives a public interest disclosure, they must refer the matter directly to the Director, Human Resources.
+If a supervisor or other University officer receives a public interest disclosure, they must refer the matter directly to the Director, People and Culture.

 The likelihood of a successful outcome is increased greatly if the identity of the discloser is known.
 Nonetheless, the PID Act allows for an anonymous disclosure to be made either in writing or by telephone.
 If the discloser prefers to disclose anonymously, they will need to provide sufficient information for the matter to be investigated, as it may not be possible to seek clarification or more information.
 Also, it may not be possible to keep the discloser informed on the progress in handling the disclosure and there could be difficulties in relying upon the protections afforded by the PID Act.